Home / Career Guides / Athletic Trainer

 Where are athletic trainers most often employed?

-Athletic trainers work in varied settings, including colleges, universities, and high schools.
+They work at colleges, universities, and high schools.
 Professional sports organizations, healthcare facilities, and corporate settings also employ them.
 Some may work for sports medicine clinics, government organizations, or the military.
 Some even work independently, running their own businesses.

 What is the job outlook for athletic trainers?